NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_windowproperty_frameanddivider.md

 [![Set Window Property Frame and Divider](img/windowproperty_frameanddivider/windowproperty_frameanddivider3.jpg)](img/windowproperty_frameanddivider/windowproperty_frameanddivider3.jpg)

-The Window Property Frame and Divider object can also be applied to all valid sub surfaces in the current selection using the OpenStudio User Script "Set Window Property Frame and Divider" under "Alter or Add Model Elements.
+The Window Property Frame and Divider object can also be applied to all valid sub surfaces in the current selection using the OpenStudio User Script "Set Window Property Frame and Divider" under "Alter or Add Model Elements".

 [![Add Window Property Frame and Divider Script](img/windowproperty_frameanddivider/windowproperty_frameanddivider4.jpg)](img/windowproperty_frameanddivider/windowproperty_frameanddivider4.jpg)